Krotoszyn: Economy

 The dominant trade is in grain and seeds, and the headquarters of the Polish branch of Mahle GmbH is located there.

+Demographics

 Cuisine

 The officially protected traditional food originating from Krotoszyn is wędzonka krotoszyńska, a type of Polish smoked pork meat (as designated by the Ministry of Agriculture and Rural Development of Poland).
 Local traditions of meat production date back hundreds of years, and the first butchers' guilds were established shortly after granting town rights in the early 15th century.

 Sports

 The main sports club of the town is Astra Krotoszyn with football and volleyball sections.